javascript-tutorial/en.javascript.info/2-ui/5-data-storage/01-cookie/article.md

 2. The operation performs top-level navigation (changes URL in the browser address bar).

     That's usually true, but if the navigation is performed in an `<iframe>`, then it's not top-level.
-Also, AJAX requests do not get in.
+Also, AJAX requests do not perform any navigation, hence they don't fit.

 So, what `samesite=lax` does is basically allows a most common "open URL" operation to bring cookies.
 Something more complicated, like AJAX request from another site or a form submittion loses cookies.